 The best way to shave legs is to run a razor on damp skin.
 Since your skin is softer when wet, it becomes easier to remove the hair.
 Running a blade on dry skin might increase the chances of nicks, cuts, and ingrown hairs.
 It can also prevent getting a close shave on your legs.

-Is it okay to shave your thighs?
+Is it OK to shave legs with a razor?